 Christian and Connor Van Vuuren, hosts for the CGA Awards night, 2024, on the red carpet.

-There was also a special appearance and presentation by Sally Riley who is a notable filmmaker, writer, producer, was head of the indigenous branch of Screen Australia, then Head of the Indigenous Deparment at ABC, during which time she executive produced Mabo and Redfern Now….then in 2015 was appointed Head of Scripted Production at ABC, which commissioned series like Stateless, Mystery Road, Total Control, After Taste, Rosehaven, Wakefield, The Newsreader and many more.
+There was also a special appearance and presentation by Sally Riley, the notable filmmaker, writer, producer, who was head of the indigenous branch of Screen Australia and then Head of the Indigenous Department at ABC, during which time she executive produced Mabo and Redfern Now.
+In 2015 she was appointed Head of Scripted Production at ABC, which commissioned series like Stateless, Mystery Road, Total Control, After Taste, Rosehaven, Wakefield, The Newsreader and many more.
 Sally is now Creative Consultant at SBS and NITV.

-It was a great night, lots of good energy, with the red carpet photography going non-stop as the award winners and guests took advantage of getting photographed in front of the media wall.
-Lastly, congratulations to all the award winners…well done!
+It was a great night filled with good energy, and with the flash of the red carpet photography going non-stop as the award winners and guests were snapped in front of the media wall.
+Sending my congratulations to all the award winners.

 The talented glass artist, Dagmar Ackerman is staging an exhibition at her Balmain studio complex.
 I often photograph Dagmar’s works for catalogue entries and promotion, so I am familiar with her seductive and colourful art works.